Disraeli and Gladstone: Rivals for Power

 Although it was discussed at length with his Cabinet colleagues Disraeli declined to ride the surge of popularity and call a snap General Election.
 His decision not to do so was to prove a mistake as events some foreseen others unforeseen would see Disraeli’s popularity disappear before his eyes and the prospects of election victory slip through his grasp.

-He then appeared to lose his touch in the area where he was considered to be a safe pair of hands - the Empire.
+He then appeared to lose his touch in the area where he was thought a safe pair of hands - the Empire.

 Gladstone’s Midlothian Campaign is now considered a model of its kind.

 Nothing was left to chance as he employed a campaign manager Lord Rosebery, and a team of advisors who orchestrated his rallies to ensure that he reached as many people as possible, and he was to calculate that by the end of the campaign he had addressed no less than 86,930 people.